YassinAnalytics/YassinAnalytics/README.md

-📊 TikTok Engagement Analysis
+📊 TikTok Engagement Analysis.
 What drives engagement on TikTok?
 A data dive into 19K videos
 - Processed 19K videos to determine engagement drivers
 - Discovered likes account for 82% of total engagement
 - Developed correlation models between views, shares, and comments